fenjiot/craigstr/smoke-tests.md

 2. Click create post button.
 3. Once I click create post, it takes me to a new page that shows my new post and existing posts.

+## As a user, I can browse all categories in a region.

+1. From a region's page, I can see all the existing categories.
+2. When I click on a category, I can view all the posts with that category in that region.